wp-plugins/wordpress-ecommerce/readme.txt

 * Charge for store upgrades like themes and gateways with our Supporter plugin
 * Global Shopping Carts
 * Ability for Network owner to take a percentage of each marketplace sale through the PayPal chained payment gateway
+* Import digital downloads from WP e-Commerce into MarketPress!

 <a href='http://premium.wpmudev.org/project/e-commerce'>**Upgrade to the full version now &raquo;**</a>